sajadsabouri1375/eur-usd-direction-prediction/README.md

 - High
 - Low
 - Day of Week
+- Hour of Day
+- Day of Year
+- Month Index

 Unfortunately "Volume" feature is missed, because none of the data providers provided proper amount of "Volume".